micmejia/bible-dump/NKJV/2 Kings/2 Kgs 4.md

 Then she called to her husband, and said, "Please send me one of the young men and one of the donkeys, that I may run to the man of God and come back."

 ###### 23
 So he said, "Why are you going to him today? _It is_ neither the New Moon nor the Sabbath."
-And she said, [^e]"_It is_ well."
+And she said, "_It is_ well."

 ###### 24
 Then she saddled a donkey, and said to her servant, "Drive, and go forward; do not slacken the pace for me unless I tell you."